Ashraf7474/Movie_Recommendation/README.md

 # Data Collection

-^Utilize web scraping libraries (e.g., Beautiful Soup,) to extract information on top-rated movies from IMDb.
+Utilize web scraping libraries (e.g., Beautiful Soup,) to extract information on top-rated movies from IMDb.

-^Collect data on movie titles, ratings, genres, release dates, and other relevant attributes.
+Collect data on movie titles, ratings, genres, release dates, and other relevant attributes.

+# Data Cleaning and Preprocessing

+Handle missing or inconsistent data.

+Standardize data formats and units.

+Remove duplicates and irrelevant information

+# Exploratory Data Analysis (EDA)

+Visualize the distribution of movie ratings, genres, and release years.

+Identify trends, correlations, and outliers.

+Explore factors affecting movie ratings, such as genre or director.

+# Movie Recommendation System

+Develop a recommendation system using techniques like collaborative filtering or content-based filtering.

+Allow users to input their preferences (e.g., favorite genres, actors, Year , Certificate).

+Recommend movies based on user input and historical IMDb data.

+# Web Page Development

+Create a user-friendly web page for movie searching and recommendations.

+Implement an interface for users to input their preferences.

+Display movie recommendations based on user input.

+# Conclusion

+By completing this project, we will not only collect and analyze data on top IMDb movies but also provide a valuable tool for users to discover and explore movies tailored to their preferences.
+The recommendation system and web page will enhance the user experience and provide actionable insights for the movie industry.